Syfert Injury Law Firm

 (7) “Peacetime service” means Army, Navy, Marines, Coast Guard, Air Force, or Space Force service that is not during a wartime era as defined in s.
 1.01(14).

-(8) “Resident” means any eligible veteran admitted to residency in the home.
+(8) “Resident” means any eligible applicant admitted to residency in the home.

 (9) “Veteran” means a person who served in the military as defined in s.
 1.01(14).

-(10) “Veterans’ Domiciliary Home of Florida,” hereinafter referred to as the “home,” means a home established by the state for veterans who served in wartime service or in peacetime service, as defined in this section.
+(10) “Veterans’ Domiciliary Home of Florida,” hereinafter referred to as the “home,” means a home established by the state for veterans who served in wartime service or in peacetime service, as defined in this section, or the spouses or surviving spouses of such veterans.

 (11) “Wartime service” has the meaning given to that term under s.
 1.01(14).

 296.03 Veterans’ Domiciliary Home of Florida.The Veterans’ Domiciliary Home of Florida is for veterans who served in wartime service or peacetime service, as defined in s.
-296.02, and is maintained for the use of those veterans who are not in need of hospitalization or nursing home care and who can attend to their personal needs, dress themselves, and attend a general dining facility, or who are in need of extended congregate care.
+296.02, or the spouses or surviving spouses of such veterans, and is maintained for the use of those individuals who are not in need of hospitalization or nursing home care and who can attend to their personal needs, dress themselves, and attend a general dining facility, or who are in need of extended congregate care.

 296.04 Administrator; duties and qualifications; responsibilities.